gluefish/WatiX-cs/WebAppTests/README.md

   * Result: Passed.
 I added a couple of comments output to console, saved program.cs, ran the batch, ran the exe, the resulting console had the comments displayed.
   * 10/7: Merging all the loose pieces
+- [ ] Added necessary .xls and chromedriver to repo